Pszz/CheckNodeSpeed/README.md

 # CheckNodeSpeed
-Simple front-end node speed measurement
+A package for front-end detection of URL node speed.

+Developed using Typescript.

+Demo: several SUI node tests, using Post queries.